ephenum/z-profile_column_segmentation/README.md

 https://github.com/ephenum/heartbeat_seamcarve_line_segmentation

-The z-profile code requires matlab 2018b and the following toolboxes: computer vision toolbox version 8.2 image processing toolbox version 10.3 and if you want to use the cnn for the margins
+The z-profile code requires matlab 2018b and the following toolboxes:
+  * computer vision toolbox version 8.2
+  * image processing toolbox version 10.3
-    deep learning toolbox 12.0
+  * deep learning toolbox 12.0 (only if you want to use the cnn for the margins)

 you also require the code from the simple binarization repository https://github.com/ephenum/binarization